yhyakuna/katacoda-scenarios/vault-policies/step1.md

 In the editor pane, right-click on the `root` and select **New > File** to create a file named, `base.hcl `.

-Open the file in the editor, and enter the following policy rules in the editor (the following snippet can be copied into the editor):
+Select the `base.hcl ` file to open its editor, and enter the following policy rules in the editor (the following snippet can be copied into the editor):

 <pre class="file" data-filename="base.hcl" data-target="replace">
 path "secret/data/training" {